mesosphere/dcos-docs-site/1.11/installing/oss/cloud/aws/index.md

 menuWeight: 0
 ---

 You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.
+(Due to missing upgrade capabilities, they should not be used in Production)

 ## [Basic templates](/1.11/installing/oss/cloud/aws/basic/)
 The basic templates provide: